ultrafineco/simplabs.github.io/src/workshops/product-design-sprint.md

 Design sprints are customized to your team and your needs.
 Although we enjoy collaborating with your team in every step of the way, we can also tailor the workshop so your team is only present for a fraction of the time.

-{% set text = "From the first day, we started realizing <strong>how much better</strong> our first product could have been if we had used a <strong>design sprint</strong>.
-Building and designing our app became a team effort and involved our users.This brought about a product that was <strong>supported by the team</strong> and <strong>wanted by our users</strong>." %}
-{% set source = "Tekwane Mwendwa, CEO & Co-Founder of Asilimia" %}
-{{ quote('purple', text, source, false) }}